Importance of Conditioning in Strongman

 • Sustain strength during medleys and carries

-• Improve pacing and efficiency
+• Improve your pacing and efficiency

 • Stay composed under physical stress

-In Strongman, the athlete who can keep performing often beats the athlete who is strongest on paper.
+In strongman, the athlete who can keep performing often beats the athlete who is strongest on paper.

 The Demands of Strongman Events